vincentyangoz/mycal/README.md

 mycal
 =====

-A calculator project with phonegap
+A calculator project with phonegap.